Easy15 min📋 7 steps🛠 1 tools

 Flat paint is for places people look at but rarely touch.
 Ceilings are the universal flat-paint surface because they get no traffic and need to disappear visually so the eye reads the room as the right height.
 Master bedrooms benefit from flat because the deeper color absorption creates a calmer, less reflective space.
 Formal living rooms (the kind people actually keep formal) also work in flat because adult traffic is gentle.
 Avoid flat anywhere kids touch the walls — handprints will become permanent within a year.

-Step 2 of Paint Sheen Comparison — Flat to High-Gloss, by Room and Surface: Flat — Bedrooms, Ceilings, and Formal Living Rooms
+Step 2 of Paint Sheen Comparison: Flat to High-Gloss, by Room: Flat — Bedrooms, Ceilings, and Formal Living Rooms

 Eggshell — Living Rooms, Dining Rooms, Home Offices